synthetai/ComfyUI_PromptBatcher/README.md

 - Limit the number of files to process
 - Start from a specific index
 - Force reload option for dynamic workflows
+- Save multiple prompts to individual text files at once

 ## Installation